 Establishing a relevant evaluation framework to assess and measure company progress

-Producing a formal report to update signatories and target companies of the progress made to date
+Producing anupdate to signatories and target companies on the progress made to date

 Providing subject matter expertise to signatories and target companies

-FAIRR is responsible for timelines, resourcing and retains ownership and final sign-off of all outputs resulting from collaborative engagements published under the FAIRR trademark including events, research, and evaluation frameworks.
+FAIRR retains ownership and final sign-off of all outputs resulting from collaborative engagements published under the FAIRR trademark including events, research, and evaluation frameworks.

 Engagement signatories

-Signatories can choose to participate in collaborative engagements as ‘leading’ or ‘supporting’ investors.
+We encourage signatories to co-sign onto all company engagement letters.
+Signatories can also choose to sign on to specific company letters limited to their investment holdings.

-Some of the responsibilities associated with leading investors may include the following:
+We encourage signatories to fully participate in every stage of the collaborative engagement process, but signatories may choose to participate as ‘leading’ or ‘supporting’ investors.

-Co-signing onto engagement letters
+Responsibilities associated with leading investors may include the following:

-Leading the dialogues with a selected target company or more, and providing relevant information to support the evaluation of the relevant company or companies which they lead on
+Leading the dialogues with a selected target company or more

-Informing FAIRR of any additional engagements with the company or companies they lead on including filing shareholder resolutions
+Providing further insight on additional engagements with the company or companies that are part of the engagement, including filing shareholder resolutions

-Where necessary, supporting FAIRR by contacting the target companies or companies, which they lead on to respond and set a date for a call or meeting
+Where necessary, supporting FAIRR by contacting the target companies or companies that are not responding to FAIRR

 Participating in engagement group update calls or webinars to provide input, the frequency of which will depend on project needs